-Is there an advantage to email over other online marketing channels?
+Is there an advantage to email marketing over other online marketing channels?

 Compared to other online marketing, particularly social media marketing is there really any point to email marketing?
 How would you use it in conjunction with social media marketing?
 Hoping to have an interactive presence online, as engaging as possible.

 If you are hoping to have an interactive presence online then email marketing is essential.

 How you do it comes down to the product and target market you have.
 However email marketing isn't just for obtaining new customers, in some cases it is better used to stay connected to current/past customers.

 Email is a great way to stay in contact and gain repeat business however you can also find yourself added to their junk folder if you just try and sell.
 You need to find a valid reason to reach out to your customers via email that encourages them to respond.
 A response doesn't have to be via return email, that would just increase your workload.
 A response could be in many forms.

 I wouldn't be so quick to devalue emails.
 Many people though fax campaigns are dead, as a result less people use fax to market resulting in higher success rates for those who still fax.

 Email is no different, however doing the same as everyone else with most likely yield the same result as everyone else, the junk box!